 The simplest way to answer this question would be to divide your answer into three parts: present, past, and future.

-Behavioral Example #3: Describe a crisis of motivation you faced.
+Behavioral Sample Answer #3: Describe a crisis of motivation you faced.
 How did you overcome it?

 Different people are motivated by different things.
-However, candidates don’t usually think about motivation and specifically how to motivate themselves, so the way this question is phrased can catch a candidate off guard.
+However, candidates don’t usually think about motivation, let alone how to motivate themselves, so the way this question is phrased can catch a candidate off guard.

-Behavioral Example #4: Tell me about a time when you made sure a customer was pleased with your service
+Behavioral Sample Answer #4: Tell me about a time when you made sure a customer was pleased with your service

 With this question, the interviewer wants to make sure that your definition of excellent customer service exceeds minimal expectations.